kampto/SharpTools/CustomTiles/README.md

 	GAUGES: You can easly change the gauge max/min value and color band positions by looking in the HTML code and modifying it.
 Its labbeled in th HTML

-	TANK LEVEL: You might need to chnage the width, height, and padding in the code to center the gauge in the tile.
-If you get no value or the wrong value chnage the attribute number in the tile editor.
+	TANK LEVEL: You might need to chnage the width, height, and padding in the HTML code to center the gauge in the tile.

 	PLOT: The data from the plot is stored in the browser, so if you refresh browser it will restart from zero.